GustavEikaas/easy-dotnet.nvim/README.md

 dotnet.secrets() -- Opens .Net user-secrets in a new buffer for you to edit dotnet.build() -- Runs dotnet build in the project.
 If there are multiple a telescope picker opens dotnet.build_solution() -- Runs dotnet build in the solution dotnet.get_debug_dll() -- Returns the dll from the bin/debug folder.
-If there are multiple projects a telescope picker opens
+If there are multiple projects a picker opens
 ```

 ### Vim commands